tparchman/F22_BIOL792_coursepage/week3_unixIII/unixIII_primer.md

     $ rsync -av source_directory/ destination_directory/

 I like to use the command line arguments `-a` and `-v`, which invokes archive mode and increases verbosity.
 This will print information to the screen as copying proceeds.
+For more information on `rsync` review the manual page, or do some internet searches.

-A couple of minor details control the placing of directories and their contents.
+A couple of minor details control the placement of directories and their contents.
 In the above example, there is a trailing forward slash in front of the source directory (if the directory doesn't already exist).
 This will write the **contents** of the source directory into the destination directory.
 I dont like doing that often, as it can make a mess.
 The below example, without the trailing `/` on the source directory will copy the directory itself (as a container) to the destination.

     $ rsync -av source_directory destination_directory/